 State Compliance

-The Academic Performance Index (API) is the main component of the California Accountability System for public education.
+The Academic Performance Index (API) was the main component of the California Accountability System for public education from 2002 to 2013.
 The State assessment method has its critics.
+It is unclear on the API will change with the transition to new Common Core standards.

 In addition, the California High School Exit Exam plays a critical role for high school students.
 If you are interested in more information on standards and assessment practices at the State level.
 Go to the CDE Links for STAR, CAHSEE, CELDT, PFT NAEP, GED and CHSPE practices.